DespoinaTikt/BMI-GUI-calculator/README.md

 ## Requirements

 To run this application, you need to have Python installed on your machine.
-You can download Python from [python.org](https://www.python.org/downloads/).

 ### Libraries